Newborn Screening - Specimen Collection Requirements

 Abnormal Results

-• Newborn Screening Clinical Care Coordination staff will communicate abnormal newborn screening results to assure appropriate follow-up.
+• Newborn Screening Clinical Care Coordination staff will communicate abnormal newborn screening results to ensure appropriate follow-up.

 Unsatisfactory Results

 The result report for unsatisfactory specimens will state "UNSATISFACTORY - PLEASE RESUBMIT".
-The submitting facility is responsible for ensuring that a follow-up specimen is submitted for any unsatisfactory 1st screen.
+The submitting facility must ensure that it submits a follow-up specimen for any unsatisfactory first screen.

-If a baby has had two newborn screens and one was “unsatisfactory,” refer to the chart below when determining the necessity to collect a 3rd newborn screen:
+If a baby has had two newborn screens and one was “unsatisfactory,” refer to the chart below when determining the necessity of collecting a third newborn screen:

 Yes, if low birth weight or premature baby with a birth weight of <2,500g